ocaml-forge/forge.ocamlcore.org/content/projects/estring.md

 no_index: true
 ---

 estring, which stands for `extended strings' is a syntax extension allowing to prefix string literals with a specifier to change their meaning.

-The development repository is on github: https://github.com/diml/estring

 * Admins:
   * [user145](/users/user145)